Digital Nomad Tax 2026: 183 Days ≠ Tax-Free

 Tax residency is the foundation every other cross-border obligation sits on.
 It determines which country taxes your worldwide income, which treaties you can invoke, and which reporting requirements apply.
-For digital nomads — moving between countries, working from co-working spaces in Lisbon one month and Chiang Mai the next — the question of tax residency is not optional.
+For digital nomads, moving between countries, working from co-working spaces in Lisbon one month and Chiang Mai the next, the question of tax residency is not optional.
 It is the structural anchor point.
+And the reporting obligations that follow — including FBAR filing requirements and FATCA reporting — depend entirely on getting this determination right.

 Most digital nomads have never formally determined theirs.
 Many are tax resident in places they don't expect — and some are tax resident in more than one country simultaneously.
-The structural gap between where a nomad believes they are taxed and where each country's rules say they are taxed is one of the most common and consequential blind spots in cross-border operations.
+The structural gap between where a nomad believes they are taxed and where each country's rules say they are taxed is one of the most common and consequential blind spots in cross-border operations — a gap explored in detail in Tax Residency Is Not Where You Think It Is.

 What determines tax residency